 COSD 50363 Seminar on Stuttering.
-Prerequisite: Senior or graduate standing and permission of instructor.
+Prerequisite: Senior (with permission of instructor) or graduate standing.
 A study of fluency development and breakdown in children and adults.
 Descriptions and development of speech fluency, onset and development of stuttering, characteristics of stuttering and people who stutter, and theories of stuttering are reviewed.